Sar1911/DualSenseCompanion/README.md

 A basic companion app for the DualSense controller for windows.
 It will emulate an xbox 360 controller so you can play almost all pc games with your ps5 controller!

-Features currently working:
+What works:
 1. Xbox 360 controller emulation.
-2. Vibration.
+2. Vibration (only in USB mode).
 3. USB connectivity.
+4. Bluetooth connectivity (no vibration as of now).

-Features I'm working on currently:
+What I'm currently working on:
-1. Bluetooth support.
-2. Hiding the original PS5 controller to avoid conflicts with the emulated 360 controller in some games.
+1. Hiding the original PS5 controller to avoid conflicts with the emulated 360 controller in some games.
+2. Fixing vibration when connected via Bluetooth.

-Features I'll be adding in the future:
+What I'm planning to add in the future:
+1. GUI.
-1. Custom controls mapping.
+2. Custom controls mapping.
-2. Lightbar customization.
+3. Lightbar customization.
-3. Battery indicator.
+4. Battery indicator.
-4. Headphone jack support for game audio.
+5. Headphone jack support for game audio.